SpookieCookie3/IndustryPad/README.md

 A macropad designed in a shape of a industrial radio remote controler.
 It has six MX-Style switches, one EC11 Rotary encoders, one 0.91 inch OLED display, it's based on the Seeed XIAO RP2040 that uses QMK firmware

-It's my first ever project, i had no experience in 3D modeling or making PCB so im quite happy with what i end up with :3 I was planning on making some projects including 3d modeling or arduino based elecronics for way too long so this blueprint project was a great push for me to start doing something, anything in my free time. <3
+It's my first ever project, i had no experience in 3D modeling or making PCB so im quite happy with what i end up with >u< I was planning on making some projects including 3d modeling or arduino based elecronics for way too long so this blueprint project was a great push for me to start doing something, anything in my free time. <3

+The OLED displays an animation of a cat meowing :3

 # Features
 6 MX-Style switches